Security and safety features new to Windows Vista: Network Access Protection

 Windows Vista introduces Network Access Protection (NAP), which ensures that computers connecting to or communicating with a network conform to a required level of system health as set by the administrator of a network.
 Depending on the policy set by the administrator, the computers which do not meet the requirements will either be warned and granted access, allowed access to limited network resources, or denied access completely.
 NAP can also optionally provide software updates to a non-compliant computer to upgrade itself to the level as required to access the network, using a Remediation Server.
 A conforming client is given a Health Certificate, which it then uses to access protected resources on the network.

-A Network Policy Server, running Windows Server 2008 acts as health policy server and clients need to use Windows XP SP3 or later.
+A Network Policy Server, running Windows Server 2008 acts as health policy server and clients need to use Windows XP Service Pack 3 or later.
 A VPN server, RADIUS server or DHCP server can also act as the health policy server.